bucs110fall2024/final-project-ivan-s-team/README.md

 1. bird (creates the bird object and all its functions)
 2. background (creates the background and constantly moves it)
 3. pipe (creates the pipe object)
-4. score (creates the score and highscore objects)
+4. score (creates the score object)
 5. controller (the main game loop)

 ## ATP